English and Drama

 Throughout KS3 the pupils will develop and improve their spelling, punctuation and grammar.

-Towards the end of Year 9, pupils will take an Entry Level in English, in preparation for their examinations at KS4.
+Towards the end of Years 8 and 9, pupils will take an Entry Level in English, in preparation for their examinations at KS4.

 English is a core subject in KS4 and all students will be expected to achieve some level of exam success .

-Building on the work undertaken in KS3 most students will be entered for English Language and/or English Literature GCSE, which is assessed by means of two exams at the end of year 11, for each course.
-Some students may be entered in the November GCSE series and others will take either the Gold or Silver Step Up to English (the new Entry Levels).
+Students will be entered for either English Language and/or English Literature GCSE, which is assessed by means of two exams at the end of year 11, for each course or, Functional Skills or entry Level.

 Our aim is to enable students to gain competence and confidence in as wide a range of texts as possible and to fulfil their individual potential.